SufiyanKhanCloud/google-prompting-essentials/README.md

 # Google Prompting Essentials Specialization

-This repository contains structured notes and summaries from the **Google Prompting Essentials Specialization**, completed via Coursera under the Google Cloud program.
+This repository summaries from the **Google Prompting Essentials Specialization**, completed via Coursera under the Google Cloud program.
 The specialization explores the fundamentals of **Prompt Engineering**, a rapidly growing skillset intersecting AI, automation, and DevOps workflows.

 ---